joey-bolts/intern-test/README.md

 * You can call this assignment complete when all imports work when calling `php commands.php`

 ### Deliverables
+* Make sure to include all needed files, don't forget the sql file.
 * Compile this project as a zip and mail it to your contactperson.

 ### Bonus points